Whu-wxy/DistNet/README.md

 # Introduction
-This is a PyToch implementation of "Arbitrary-Shaped Scene Text Detection by Predicting Distance Map".
+This is a PyToch implementation of **"Arbitrary-Shaped Scene Text Detection by Predicting Distance Map"**.
 In this paper, a novel arbitrary-shaped text detector based on distance map is proposed, which can flexibly and robustly detect arbitrary shaped texts via variable-width center lines.
 # Installation
 ### Requirements: